 Investigation into FFT libraries:

-- arduinoFFT looks nice, but .. it does all calculations in double, severely limiting the audio buffer size.
+- arduinoFFT does all calculations in double, severely limiting the audio buffer size.
 For each sample, you need two doubles, so that's 16 bytes per sample.
 I can use about 6000 samples in the audio buffer.
-Using floats would give me twice the audio buffer size.
-I could just copy the files and modify them for double->float (and fix any other compiler warnings).
+Using floats gives me twice the audio buffer size.

 - Alternatively, esp32-fft looks nice, it uses floats instead of doubles and is optimised for esp32, but it uses malloc internally ...
 Also I can't use it as an Arduino library because it doesn't have the arduino library structure (with a src dir, examples dir, library.json file, library.properties file, etc) Maybe I can still use it by copying it in my sketch.